rajdeepd/bosh-oss-docs/bosh/documentation/delete_cf_vsphere.md

            Deleting instances

-4.Once cloudfoundry is deleted, nest step is to delete the appcloud release.You can get the appcloud release name as follows:
+4. Once Cloud Foundry is deleted, nest step is to delete the Cloud Foundry  release.You can get the release name as follows:

-+ `bosh realeases`
++ `bosh releases`

-   Output of the above command is similar to listing below:
+   Output of the above command is similar to listing below.
+Cloud Foundry's release name uploaded into bosh is appcloud.

           $ bosh releases